-In the United States, this process was initiated by the Federal Communications Commission ("FCC") in 2002 and was completed in June 2009.
+In the United States, this process was initiated by the Federal Communications Commission ("FCC") in 2002 and is expected to be completed in June 2009.
 The FCC conducted three separate auctions for 700 MHz spectrum over this period, the most recent of which was completed in March 2008.
 Other jurisdictions, including Canada and Europe, are planning similar auctions in the near future.